 Adding a pet to your household completes your family if you are a pet lover.
-If you love variety, you might consider a hedgehog or a guinea pig, and, at times, it is normal to get torn between either.
-Therefore, whether hedgehogs are like guinea pigs or not, we understand it is a matter of concern that requires attention.
+I love variety and this was one of the reasons why I considered a hedgehog instead of a guinea pig.
+But I was intrigued to find out whether hedgehogs are like guinea pigs or not, just to satisfy my curiosity.

 So, are hedgehogs like guinea pigs?
 Hedgehogs and guinea pigs have different personalities due to their genetic differences and environmental backgrounds.
 While hedgehogs are solitary animals, guinea pigs are sociable and will not mind human handling.
 Also, these creatures will respond differently to threats.
 A hedgehog will roll into a ball if threatened while a guinea pig will abruptly jump.